Protect those that are protecting you. #Drive25 when you see red/blue flashing lights. http://mylicence.sa.gov.au

 South Australian organisations, schools or community groups wanting road safety education presented can contact the SAPOL Road Safety Section on 08 8207 6567.

 You will need to comply with the legal claim notification requirements and complete an Approved Injury Claim Form, including a Prescribed Authority, provided by Allianz.
-The Approved Injury Claim Form will require specific crash information and is designed to assist Allianz in making an early decision on your access to treatment.
+The Injury Claim Form will require specific crash information and is designed to assist Allianz in making an early decision on your access to treatment.

 Where Allianz obtains information using the Prescribed Authority, a copy of that information will be provided to you.

-Once you have returned the completed Approved Injury Claim Form and Prescribed Authority to Allianz, a claims consultant will contact you to discuss your claim.
+Once you have returned the completed Injury Claim Form and Prescribed Authority to Allianz, a claims consultant will contact you to discuss your claim.

 MAC is committed to supporting early access to reasonable and necessary treatment to optimise your recovery from your injury, and providing a properly completed Approved Injury Claim Form and Prescribed Authority will assist MAC to achieve this goal.